In short, Minnesota’s current law on asset forfeiture (government takes your money):

 Targeting unbanked, low-income people: The salt of the earth, the common people of modest means, have disproportionately been the victims of government abuse, negligence and shoddy practices in criminal law.
 And when it comes to asset forfeiture laws, it is no different.

-The return of modern age feudalism?
+Return of modern age feudalism?

-Police officers on an asset-forfeiture treasure hunt take cash.
+Might makes right: Police officers on an asset-forfeiture treasure hunt take cash.
 And they take gold, vehicles, other valuables from a person never charged, never convicted of any crime.

 Do they have enough faith in the legal process to believe it would be fair, anyway?